hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 * Default config format is now YAML and many of the common options are in the default configuration.
-* A rolling file sink is now the default, which writes to the `log` folder
+* A rolling file logger which writes to the log folder is now the default logger
 * Support for daemon mode through `jet-start -d` switch.
 * Improved readme and a new "hello world" application which can be submitted right after installation.